peck94/vaia-robustness/README.md

 docker run -p 8888:8888 --gpus=all --mount type=bind,source="$(pwd)",target=/notebooks vaia-robustness
 ```

 This may take a while the first time you run it, as a lot of packages need to be installed and configured.
-When finished, a Jupyter server should be setup and available at [](), where you can view and/or run the code.
+When finished, a Jupyter server should be running where you can view and/or run the code.

 Note that [NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker) is required along with a suitable GPU on your machine to run the code on the GPU.
 If you cannot run the GPU version, you can use these commands for the CPU-only version: